-When I decided to look into DNA testing, I found several services that were under $100, but two in particular, AncestryDNA and 23andme, seemed to be the most popular.
+When I decided to look into DNA testing, I found several services that were under $100.
+Two in particular, AncestryDNA and 23andme, seemed to be the most popular.
 I already had a tree at Ancestry, which made their service attractive, but I had heard 23andme provides more information than the AncestryDNA test.
-Eventually I ended up testing with both, primarily because I couldn’t find any information on which was the best DNA test.
+Eventually, I ended up testing with both.
+Mostly because I couldn’t find any information on which was the best DNA test.
 Now having tried AncestryDNA and 23andme’s test, I thought it might be helpful to share an in-depth AncestryDNA vs 23andme review and comparison.

 First, the basics, AncestryDNA vs 23andme testing cost and offerings:

-AncestryDNA: $99: Ethnic mix profile, DNA matches, DNA circles, genetic communities (new 2017) and raw DNA.
+AncestryDNA cost: $99 includes ethnic mix profile, DNA matches, DNA circles, genetic communities, and raw DNA.

-Note: 23andme offers two service levels, if you wish to include medical risk profiles, the test cost increases to $199.
+Note: 23andme offers two service levels.
+If you wish to include medical risk profiles, the test cost increases to $199.
 Recently 23andme also became available on Amazon Prime for $99 with free shipping or $199 with free shipping.
 I have also published an in-depth comparison of the two testing options here.

 The dots represent the percentage match you have for people who originate from that particular country.
 While 23andme’s list is far larger, AncestryDNA has actually been doing this for years to some degree.
 If you click each category in your report, a bar will show up (as seen below) that gives a range.
 This is your percentage match with people from that region.
 For comparison, in the UK, 23andme had me at 5 circles (it does not specify what each circle represents percentage wise) and AncestryDNA said 6 to 61 percent.